 Innovation has always driven growth in the food and beverage business.
 It can be the foundation of research and development, which gives birth to new products.
 It can be a dramatic new approach to marketing.
-Or it can be used to change the direction of a company altogether, steering into new consumer markets.
+Or it can be a change in direction of a company altogether, steering it into new consumer markets.

-While startups are often better suited to innovation, larger companies have the resources – if not necessarily the will – to innovate.
+While startups are typically better suited to innovation, larger companies have the resources – if not necessarily the will – to innovate.

-For example, Coca-Cola saw a downward trend in soda consumption, which peaked more than 20 years ago.
+For example, Coca-Cola executives noticed a downward trend in soda consumption, which peaked more than 20 years ago.
 Bottled water surpassed soft drinks in 2016 to become the most popular beverage, by volume, in the United States.
 The company responded by getting into the juice, water, and energy drink markets to broaden its reach.
-Most recently, the company sought to get bigger by going small.
-The beverage giant has seen increased revenue powered by smaller serving sizes.
+Most recently, the company sought to get bigger by going smaller.
+The beverage giant has since seen increased revenue powered by smaller serving sizes.

 In hindsight, innovation is easy to spot.
 It’s much harder to lead the charge, with so many companies reluctant to take the necessary risks.

 Conception to Consumption is a new podcast series and brainchild of TraceGains CEO Gary Nowacki.
-The series features conversations between Gary and influential people in the consumer-packaged-good-world that cover industry-related topics, ranging from career advice to new product innovation to regulatory compliance.
-In the latest edition of the series, Gary talked with Eric Kiker, owner of Digestible Brand.
-Eric is a product marketing veteran of the food and beverage industry who joined Gary to discuss “Why Can’t Some Food Companies Innovate?”
+The series features conversations between Gary and influential people in the CPG business that covers industry-related topics, ranging from career advice to new product innovation to regulatory compliance.
+In the latest edition of the series, Gary talked with Eric Kiker, owner of The Digestible Brand.
+Eric is a product marketing veteran of the food and beverage industry who joined Gary to address “Why Can’t Some Food Companies Innovate?”